cryptoadvance/specter-desktop/docs/WalletCreationGuide.md

 - They offer better security, as one compromised seed doesn't result in immediate loss of funds.
 - However, they are more complex to set up and require multiple secure locations for seed backups.

+#### Single-Sig Wallets Examples:

+- A user with a **Ledger Nano S** hardware wallet creating a single-signature Specter wallet for added convenience in managing their Bitcoin holdings.
+- Someone who wants a simple wallet setup opting for a single-signature wallet with their **Electrum** software wallet, as they trust their computer's security.

+#### Multi-Sig Wallets Examples:

+- A group of friends setting up a multi-signature Specter wallet for a shared investment fund, where multiple devices are required to authorize transactions, enhancing security.
+- A cryptocurrency exchange using a multi-signature setup with several hardware wallets to protect customer funds against a single point of failure.

 ## Step-by-Step Guide for Single-Sig Wallets

 1. **Setup and Installation**